timescale/docs/timescaledb/how-to-guides/replication-and-ha/configure-replication.md

 the primary server does not wait for confirmation that the WAL has been written to disk on either the primary or the replica.
-This is the most performant replication configuration, but it does carry the risk of a small amount of data loss in the event of a system crash.
+This is the most performant replication configuration, but it does carry the risk of a small amount of data loss in the event of a system failure.
 It also makes no guarantees that the replica is fully up to date with the primary, which could cause inconsistencies between read queries on the primary and the replica.
 The example configuration for this use case: